 Once you're happy, Schedule or Send The Campaign.

+Insider Tips:

 Think about what kind of E-Mail Form you want.
 Some Signup Forms can be triggered to popup after a certain time or when people are about to leave your site.